moonwave99/playa/site/data/pages/about.md

 I had the idea countless times before.
 Java, Java FX (...), Flash, Objective C. I was either missing the focus, the will, the knowledge.
 It was about 2015 when I've read of a runtime that allowed a **Chromium instance** and a **node.js backend** to be wrapped and shipped together.
 I could use the web technologies I already mastered to build a desktop app, finally with a decent UI (Swing, I am looking at you).

 I started fiddling with [Electron][electron] in no time, first implementing a CMS for static generated websites.
-I even did using an [electron based editor][atom].
+I did using an [electron based editor][atom], how meta is that.
 I liked it.
 I felt it was the moment to start.

 Like many others I guess, I like to give silly names to my projects.
 The aforementioned CMS was called Vaneella, because it handle a set of plain (_vanilla_) text files.
 I wanted my player to be real badass, a true P L A Y A H. I took a step back, I noticed the joyful iberic wordplay and I sticked to that.

 It was a chance to learn this React thing everybody was talking about.
-The `JSX` syntax nailed it, as it allowed to write the UI in a familiar, declarative way.
+The `JSX` syntax definitely sold it to me, as it allowed to write the UI in a familiar, declarative way - `HTML` basically.

 ![Early Playa][playa]

 The waveform background in the playback bar!
 The artwork from Discogs!
 The last.fm scrobbles!
 The playlist tabs!
 Ah, THE TRACKS AUTOMAGICALLY GROUPED BY FREAKING ALBUM.

-## Vamos a la Playa ([oh, oh oh oh oh][righeira])
+## Vamos a la Playa ([oh, oh-oh oh-oh][righeira])

 I felt like the first iteration had lost momentum.
 The tech stack looked a bit old, like all stacks older than a couple of weeks nowadays I must say.
 Many design choices looked questionable.
 Almost no test coverage.
 And the biggest deal: I wanted to index my collection, but I had no vision how to include such feature in the application.